cajuncoding/cajuncoding.github.io/_posts/2020-07-20-we-landed-on-the-moon-and-githug-pages-offers-free-hosting.md

 ## Ok let's start at the end...
 Welcome to the new home of the _Geax Code_ blog... my channel for sharing musings &amp; ideas on code, business, technology, photography, the list goes on and on.... but mostly about Code!

-It's based on the **Beautiful Jekyll** theme, running on **Github Pages**, using **CloudFlare DNS**, and suports really simple pseudo-CMS behavior via **Prose.io**.
+It's based on the **Beautiful Jekyll** theme, running on **Github Pages**, using **Cloudflare DNS**, and suports really simple pseudo-CMS behavior via **Prose.io**.

 Most importantly, it's relatively painless -- _for a geek that is_ -- to setup.
 It's simple, functional, and efficient, and high performing!

-So in summary, it's amazing what we can accomplish these days with the combined power of open-source projects (thanks to all), and great services by great companies like CloudFlare & Microsoft (Github)!
+So in summary, it's amazing what we can accomplish these days with the combined power of open-source projects (thanks to all), and great services by great companies like Cloudflare & Microsoft (Github)!

 Now, I do pay for the domain [cajuncoding.com](http://cajuncoding.com), but other than that I'm able to share with the world using best-of-breed technologies for Free!